GERD, Acid Reflux and Heartburn Without Medication

 Next, using cholagogues such as Chinese Coptis are my go to remedy to treat infection, increase digestion and improve bile flow which can decrease inflammation and allow the stomach to recreate its own acid.
 (My favorite Chinese Cotpis.)

 Lastly, because reflux is most often caused by low stomach acid, taking a betaine HCL supplement to increase stomach acid can be a good temporary fix.
 Digestive enzymes can support your digestion while you are addressing root level causes, but absolutely should not be taken long term.

 GERD, acid reflux and heartburn are rarely a sign of excess stomach acid, but rather low stomach acid.
 By addressing the often hidden causes of decreased stomach acid and addressing common triggers like SIBO, candida and food allergies, you can avoid the use of detrimental drugs and achieve relief from persistent reflux each and every time you eat.

-My downloadable ebook has helped hundreds of people suffering with reflux and other digestion problems.
+My downloadable FREE ebook has helped thousands of people suffering with reflux and other digestion problems.
 Click Here or download from the link above.